 - 1. Difficult to share your data

 - 2. Cannot access your data remotely

 - 3. Risk of data loss or corruption

 - 4. Virus and Malware attack are common

 - 5. Expensive to store large data offline

 - 6. Cannot increase or decrease storage space on demand

 - 7. Maintenance cost is high

 - 8. Cannot share data anytime

-2.7 Information dissemination in information science
+3.2 Information dissemination in information science

-To disseminate means to spread information, knowledge opinions widely.
-"Semin" is derived from the Latin word for seed.
+To disseminate means to spread information, knowledge, opinions widely "Semin" is derived from the Latin word for seed.
 The idea with "disseminate" is that information travels like seeds sown by a farmer.

 Information dissemination is the transportation of information to the intended recipients while satisfying certain requirements such as delay, retrieving and so forth.
 These requirements vary, depending upon the information being disseminated.
-Some information can be disseminated, orally while some need to be documented and distributed in paper form.
+The main issue for information dissemination is that a simple query or on-demand methodology for dissemination of information does not suit VANETS, due to their high mobility and network portions.

-Methods of Information Dissemination
+3.2.1 Methods of Information Dissemination

 - 1. Publishing programme or policy briefs. - 2.
 Publishing project findings in national journals and statewide publications. - 3.
-Presenting papers at national conferences and meetings of professional associations. - 3 Presenting programme results to local community groups and other local stakeholders. - 4 Creating and distributing programme materials, such as flyers, guides, pamphlets and DVDs. - 5 Creating toolkits of training materials and curricula for other communities. - 6 Sharing information through social media or on an organisation's website. - 7 Summarizing findings in progress reports for funders. - 8 Disseminating information on an organisation's website. - 9 Discussing project activities on the local radio. - 10 Publishing information in the local newspaper. - 11 Issuing a press release.
+Presenting papers at national conferences and meetings of professional associations.

+4. Presenting programme results to local community groups and other local stakeholders.

+- 5. Creating and distributing programme materials, such as flyers, guides, pamphlets and DVDs. - 6.
+Creating toolkits of training materials and curricula for other communities. - 7.
+Sharing information through social media or on an organization's website. - 8.
+Summarizing findings in progress reports for funders. - 9.
+Disseminating information on an organization's website. - 10.
+Discussing project activities on the local radio. - 11.
+Publishing information in the local newspaper. - 12.
+Issuing a press release.